Asnow365/Asnow365.github.io/_pages/cv.md

   * **Industrial Heritage Regeneration.**
   In Shijie Sun (Ed.), *Evolution and Regeneration: Urban Renewal of Nanjing Old City since the Reform and Opening-up* (in Chinese).
   Nanjing: Southeast University Press, 2021.
 ISBN: 978-7-5641-9292-1.
+  * **Regional Observation of the Yellow River Basin** China Academy of Urban Planning and Design Think Tank Annual Report 2025 (in Chinese).China Architecture & Building Press，2025.ISBN 978-7-112-31431-7

 ## Skills